jrobador/data_science/census_income/README.md

 ## Dimensionality Analysis with t-SNE
-Note!

-t-SNE is not a direct indicator of linear or non-linear separability of the data, as its main objective is dimensional reduction for visualization, preserving local proximity relationships, not global ones.
+Note: t-SNE is not a direct indicator of linear or non-linear separability of the data, as its main objective is dimensional reduction for visualization, preserving local proximity relationships, not global ones.

 ![t-SNE](./plots/t-SNE.png)